American ‘family’ poet Louise Gluck wins Nobel Prize for Literature

 Gluck was awarded a U.S. Pulitzer Prize in 1993 for her poetry collection “The Wild Iris”, with the title poem touching on suffering and redolent with imagery of the natural world.

-She was Poet Laureate of the U.S. in 2003-04 and won the U.S. National Book Award for her collection “Faithful and Virtuous Night” six years ago.
+She was Poet Laureate of the United States in 2003-04, and won the U.S. National Book Award for her collection “Faithful and Virtuous Night” six years ago.

-In 2015, then-President Barack Obama honoured Gluck with the National Medal of Arts and Humanities, saying her “probing poems capture the quiet drama of nature and the quiet emotions of everyday people”.
+In 2015, President Barack Obama honoured Gluck with the National Medal of Arts and Humanities, saying her “probing poems capture the quiet drama of nature and the quiet emotions of everyday people”.

-Nobel prizes for medicine, physics and chemistry were awarded earlier this week, and the peace prize is to be announced on Friday.
+Nobel prizes for medicine, physics and chemistry were awarded earlier this week, and the peace prize is to be announced today.

-The awards are named after dynamite inventor Alfred Nobel and have been awarded since 1901 in accordance with his will.

-Gluck’s Nobel prize followed years of controversy surrounding the literature award, but Malm sidestepped questions about whether Gluck was chosen to address any related concerns.

 Comments